OLIMEX/Arduino_configurations/PIC/README.md

 Log:

+1.0.1 - 2016/07/08
+Added libraries for SHIELD-LCD16X2 and MOD-IO2.
+Also added example for Pinguino with MOD-SDMMC (using the default SD library).

 1.0.0 - 2016/07/08
 Initial release based on the package of ChipKIT.
 Supported boards: PIC32-Pinguino; PIC32-Pinguino-OTG; PIC32-Pinguino-Micro; PIC32-T795H; DuinoMite-Mega; DuinoMite-eMega.